smtrodrigo/compute-transport/README.md

 Transect01_totalUV.nc.md5
 ```

-You can try running something like `ncdump` to see the contents of the computed transport file
+You can try running a command like `ncdump` to see the contents of the computed transport file
 ```
 $ ncdump sample/output/Transect01_totalUV.nc
 netcdf Transect01_totalUV {